ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

 Navigation is intercepted with Turbolinks for a snappy user experience.

-Because, what would any toy app be without some experimentation, I decided early on that I would try and get an iOS app out the door using the [native iOS adapter for Turbolinks 5](https://github.com/turbolinks/turbolinks-ios).
+Because, what would any toy app be without some experimentation, I decided early on that I would try and generate the bulk of an iOS app using the [native iOS adapter for Turbolinks 5](https://github.com/turbolinks/turbolinks-ios).
 Since I was already using the Turbolinks web adapter, this didnt seem like a terribly